tuantrieu/LP-IP-solver/README.md

 Linear Programming and Integer Programming Solver with Simplex in Octave/Matlab

-I had written and tested it in Octave.
+I had written and tested it in Octave from scratch.

 It's probably for the purpose of studying Simplex, LP and IP only.